Atlantic.Net Blog

 Conclusion

 In the above post, you learned how to install and use the PIP package manager on Arch Linux.
 You also learned how to manage Python packages with PIP.
-You can now use the PIP in to manage the Python dependencies.
+You can now use PIP to execute the Python dependencies.
 Try it on a dedicated server hosting from Atlantic.Net!